henrywu2019/BentoML/docs/source/deployment/knative.rst

-Create kappa namespace and then deploy BentoService to Knative with kubectl apply command.
+Create kappa namespace and then deploy MyModel to Knative with kubectl apply command.

 .. code-block:: bash